Taking care of your back at home

 - Stop normal physical activity for only the first few days.
 This helps calm your symptoms and reduce swelling (inflammation) in the area of the pain.

 - Apply heat or ice to the painful area.
-Use ice for the first 48 to 72 hours, then use heat.
+Use ice for the first 48 to 72 hours, and then use heat.

 - Take over-the-counter pain relievers such as ibuprofen (Advil, Motrin IB) or acetaminophen (Tylenol).